Pettersson-dev/Pettersson-dev.github.io/_posts/2025-05-09-capability-mapping-teamsport.md

 Think of EDGY as your playbook — a structured, visual, and shared approach that brings the team together.
 Because when everyone plays the same game, you don’t just map capabilities.
 You unlock them.

-⸻

-Would you like a version tailored for LinkedIn, or a visual to go with the post?